IzahSohail/Car-racing-game/readme.md

 - 🎨 **UI & Menu Design**
   Main menu with circuit selection, car selection, and polished fonts for a cleaner look.

-- 🚘 **Car Selection**
-  Two playable cars, each with its own design and feel.

 - 🧭 **Lap Logic**
   Lap system only progresses if the player drives through a midpoint and then completes a full loop—preventing lap skipping or reverse exploits.